DaVikingMan/FalconXOS/README.md

+@Recent change- Renamed TerminalXOS to FalconXOS

-# TerminalXOS : a Operating Shell
+# FalconXOS : a Operating Shell
+#FalconX Operating Shell(full form)

-# Welcome to TerminalXOS
+# Welcome to FalconXOS

 Welcome to a more modern and better terminal